THE BARN PLAYERS 2016 SEASON

 An interview will then be scheduled with the Artistic Director, the Assistant Artistic Director and one other members of The Barn board of directors

-INTERVIEWS: Will be scheduled from July 1st – July 31st, by appointment only.
+INTERVIEWS: Will be scheduled beginning July 22nd by appointment only.

 Directors will be announced following the August 11th board meeting.